-DEV-O-P1 Development Area character and amenity Ensure that the Development Area: 1. maintains the characteristics of the settlement with: a. a lower residential density compared to residential zones in the larger urban centres of the district, b. minimal use of kerb and channelling, and intimate and informal streetscapes, c. retention, where possible, of established trees and establishment of large-scale trees and native planting, and the use of rural style fencing, and d. protection against light pollution at night from outdoor lighting; 2. achieves high quality urban form and function with a village centre located adjacent the existing settlement; 3. provides for a pleasant residential environment minimising adverse effects and maintaining a high level of visual amenity; and 4. provides for high levels of connectivity throughout the Development Area and with the existing settlement.
-DEV-O-P2 Density of residential development In relation to the density of residential developments In relation to the density of residential development: provide for a variety of site sizes within the Development Area ashieving a minimum net density of at least 12 lets or ashieving a minimum net density of at least 12 lets or achieving a minimum net density of at least 12 lots or households per ha measured over the Settlement Zone, unless there are demonstrated constraints; 2. provide for a single residential unit on each residential site; and 3. provide for a retirement village.
-DEV-O-P3 Local Centre Zone design and integration Local Centre Zone design and integration Within the Local Centre Zone: 1.
-Enable commercial, community, convenience and service activities in a manner consistent with LCZ-P1 while: a. maintaining the characteristics of the Ōhoka settlement, b. ensuring the centre is designed to achieve high quality urban design principles and a high standard of visual character and amenity, c. enabling the development of a supermarket, and d. limiting retail distribution effects on the nearby Local Centre Zone at Mandeville North.
-DEV-O-P4 Transport safety and choice Ensure safe and efficient multi-modal access between the Development Area and key destinations including by way of: 1. road infrastructure upgrades, and L

-2. a public transport service between the Development Area and Kaiapoi and/or Rangiora.
-DEV-O-P5 Supporting reductions in greenhouse gas emissions Encourage and enable residents to reduce and offset their greenhouse gas emissions by: 1. avoiding LPG connections and use within residential zones except for LPG for outdoor barbeque use, 2. requiring all residential units to be electric vehicle charging ready and include solar power generation, and 3. requiring tree and native planting on all residential properties.
+DEV-O-P1 Development Area character and amenity Ensure that the Development Area: 1. maintains the characteristics of the settlement with: a. a lower residential density compared to residential zones in the larger urban centres of the district, b. minimal use of kerb and channelling, and intimate and informal streetscapes, c. retention , where possible , of established trees and establishment of large-scale trees and native planting, and the use of rural style fencing, and d. protection against light pollution at night from outdoor lighting; 2. achieves high quality urban form and function with a village centre located adjacent the existing settlement; 3. provides for a pleasant residential environment minimising adverse effects and maintaining a high level of visual amenity; and 4. provides for high levels of connectivity throughout the Development Area and with the existing settlement.
+DEV-O-P2 Density of residential development In relation to the density of residential development: 1. provide for a variety of site sizes within the Development Area achieving a minimum net density of at least 12 lots or households per ha measured over the Settlement Zone, unless there are demonstrated constraints; 2. provide for a single residential unit on each residential site; and 3. provide for a retirement village.
+DEV-O-P3 Local Centre Zone design and integration Within the Local Centre Zone: Enable commercial, community, convenience and service activities in a manner consistent with LCZ-P1 while: a. maintaining the characteristics of the Ōhoka settlement, b. ensuring the centre is designed to achieve high quality urban design principles and a high standard of visual character and amenity, c. enabling the development of a supermarket, and d. limiting retail distribution effects on the nearby Local Centre Zone at Mandeville North.
+DEV-O-P4 Transport safety and choice Ensure safe and efficient multi-modal access between the Development Area and key destinations including by way of: 1. road infrastructure upgrades, and 2. a public transport service between the Development Area and Kaiapoi and/or Rangiora.
+DEV-O-P5 Supporting reductions in greenhouse gas emissions supporting reductions in greenhouse gus emissions Encourage and enable residents to reduce and offset their greenhouse gas emissions by: avoiding LPG connections and use within residential zones except for LPG for outdoor barbeque use, 2. requiring all residential units to be electric vehicle charging ready and include solar power generation, and 3. requiring tree and native planting on all residential properties.
+DEV-O-P6 Provision of retail activities Ensure the provision of retail activity in the Local Centre Zone prior to large-scale residential subdivision to reduce the need for private motor vehicle trips to other centres for accessing everyday goods and services.